-In the pre-JWST era, the key optical emission lines of \OIII$\lambda\lambda5007,4959$, \OIII$\lambda 4363$, \OII$\lambda\lambda 3726,3729$ \footnote{ We use the notation \OII$\lambda 3727$ as the sum of the doublet. }, and the Balmer lines, all of which are necessary to determine the gas-phase metallicity based on the electron temperature ($T_e$), are limited for galaxies up to $z\lesssim 3$ (though the detection of \OIII$\lambda 4363$ from sources at $z\gtrsim 1$ is still challenging due to the faintness, e.g., \citealt{christensen2012_laes,jones2015_directZ,sanders2020,sanders2021}) and beyond reach of ground-based telescopes at higher redshift.
-Now JWST/NIRSpec has become online to directly examine the faint emission lines in detail for high redshift sources.
+Determinations of these properties ideally require key optical emission lines such as \OIII$\lambda\lambda5007,4959$, \OIII$\lambda 4363$, \OII$\lambda\lambda 3726,3729$ \footnote{ We use the notation \OII$\lambda 3727$ as the sum of the doublet. }, and the Balmer lines.
+In particular, \OIII$\lambda 4363$ is crucial for gas-phase metallicity studies based on electron temperature ($T_e$).
+However, these lines are limited in their applicability to galaxies up to $z\lesssim 3$ in the pre-JWST era, with the detection of \OIII$\lambda 4363$ from sources at $z\gtrsim 1$ still challenging due to faintness (e.g., \citealt{christensen2012_laes,jones2015_directZ,sanders2020,sanders2021}).
+These lines are beyond the reach of ground-based telescopes at higher redshift.
+Now JWST/NIRSpec has become online to directly examine these key emission lines in detail for high redshift sources.

 Using the Early Release Observations (ERO) of NIRSpec within one month after the data release, several studies report a detection of \OIII$\lambda 4363$ from three objects at $z=7.6-8.5$ which are magnified by the strong lensing galaxy cluster SMACS J0723.3-7327 \citep{schaerer2022_ero,curti2023_ero,trump2022_ero,rhoads2023_ero,arellano-cordova2022_ero,brinchmann2022_ero}.
 These objects have provided the first reliable metallicity determinations at high redshift based on the direct $T_e$ measurement.
-The metallicity values from the different teams are overall consistent to each other for each source, resulting in a mass-metallicity relation which is scattered around the extrapolation of the $z\simeq 2-3$ relation towards the lower mass end (\Mstar\ $= 10^{7.5-9}$\,\Msun). \citet{curti2023_ero} also examine the mass-metallicity-star formation rate (SFR) relation as indicated to be a fundamental relation from $z=0$ to $z\lesssim 2-3$ (\citealt{mannucci2010, MM2019, sanders2021}, and the references therein), suggesting that no clear evolution is seen from $z=0-3$ to $z=7.6-8.5$, particularly excepting for the $z=8.5$ object (see below).
+The metallicity values from the different teams are overall consistent to each other for each source, resulting in a mass-metallicity relation which is scattered around the extrapolation of the $z\simeq 2-3$ relation towards the lower mass end (\Mstar\ $= 10^{7.5}-10^{9}$\,\Msun). \citet{curti2023_ero} also examine the mass-metallicity-star formation rate (SFR) relation as indicated to be a fundamental relation from $z=0$ to $z\lesssim 2-3$ (\citealt{mannucci2010, MM2019, sanders2021}, and the references therein), suggesting that no clear evolution is seen from $z=0-3$ to $z=7.6-8.5$, particularly excepting for the $z=8.5$ object (see below).
 However, the sample size is obviously too small to conclude the evolution on the mass-metallicity relation and its SFR dependence.